Dallas EMT Schools

 Collin County Community College District

-To participate in this program, prospective students must pass a criminal background check and drug screening, have a high school diploma or GED, have approved CPR certification, be at least 18 years old and meet immunization standards.
+To participate in this school's EMT program, prospective students must pass a criminal background check and drug screening, have a high school diploma or GED, have approved CPR certification, be at least 18 years old and meet immunization standards.
 A personal interview is also required for admission.

-There are three classes in this 9-credit hour, entry-level program.
+There are three classes in this 9-credit-hour, entry-level program.
 The first class introduces the role and duties of the EMT.
 Next, an EMT-Basic class provides students with the information needed for basic life support in pre-hospital care situations.
 This is followed by a field experience in which students begin using the skills they've learned in the classroom in a supervised, practical setting.

 Tarrant County College